Instagram Bombshell Sophie Mudd Exposes Booty In Sheer Mini Dress That Leaves Little To The Imagination

 “Went for the signed edition, looking forward on getting it,” one fan wrote.

-“Ordered,” another fan added.
+“Ordered,” another admirer added.

 Others just commented on the photo in front of them.

-“God you are so beautiful,” a third fan gushed.
+“God you are so beautiful,” a third follower gushed.

-“Did it hurt when u fell from heaven,” a fourth fan commented.
+“Did it hurt when u fell from heaven,” a fourth person commented.

-As The Inquisitr reported, Sophie has previously gotten comments like these on a photo of herself in which she’s wearing a skimpy lime-green bikini that shows off a lot of her underboob.
+As The Inquisitr reported, Sophie has previously gotten comments like these on a photo of herself in which she’s wearing a skimpy lime-green bikini while showing off a lot of her underboob.
 The photo currently has over 160,000 likes and more than 1,300 comments.

 But unfortunately for all of those infatuated followers in her comments section, Sophie is in a relationship.
-The model is currently dating Austin Dash, the son of Clueless actress and former Fox News contributor, Stacey Dash.
+The model is currently dating Austin Dash, the son of Clueless actress and former Fox News contributor Stacey Dash.

 Although he only pops up in a couple of her Instagram photos, Sophie is all over Austin’s page.